A partnership of equals

 To put citizens at the heart of service delivery, a Customer Service Strategy was developed, under which customer service, revenues and benefits services were integrated and centred on customers.
 Service access and quality were improved, greatly increasing customer satisfaction, which now stands at an all-time high.

 As part of the public-private partnership agreement, the original OJEU notice included the opportunity for named neighbouring authorities to streamline the future commissioning process when sharing with or procuring services from the Chesterfield partnership.
-In April 2012, under this initiative, arvato secured a deal to manage a benefits assessment overflow contract for Derby City Council.

 During 2011, the Council hit 72% of its corporate plan performance indicators, up from 65% in 2010 and 52% in 2009.